sumbach/modern-cljs/doc/tutorial-14.md

 > happens: little refactoring and a great deal of attention paid to
 > expediently adding new features.
 If you get into the hygienic habit
 > of refactoring continuously, you'll find that it is easier to extend
+> and maintain code.
+>
-> and maintain code.   - Joshua Kerievsky, Refactoring to Patterns
+> - Joshua Kerievsky, Refactoring to Patterns

-In the [Tutorial 10 - Introducing Ajax][1] we defined the remote `calculate` function by calling the `defremote` macro.
+In [Tutorial 10 - Introducing Ajax][1] we defined the remote `calculate` function by calling the `defremote` macro.
 The `defremote` call implicitly define a function with the same name of the remote function and that's good, because we hate any kind of